-- The importance of Green Buildings in Indonesia is expected to grow for all stakeholders. - 61% of residential occupier respondents in Indonesia said that they would be willing to pay an additional 2% or more to live in a Green Building, with 48% of respondents willing to pay over 3%, which would cover the typical actual estimated additional cost of Green Building construction of 1-2%.
-In addition, building experts in Indonesia consider government regulation as one of the main motivating factors for Green Building construction.
-All this suggests that the business case for increased Green Building construction in Indonesia is strong. - 61% of residential occupier respondents and 60% of surveyed building experts in Indonesia cited the lack of knowledge of the benefits of certified Green Buildings as an obstacle for the development of the market, and 62% of surveyed building experts in Indonesia consider the additional perceived cost of Green Building construction as the main barrier.
+- The importance of Green Buildings in Indonesia is expected to grow for all stakeholders. - 46% of residential occupier respondents in Indonesia indicated that they would be willing to pay an additional 3% to live in a resource and energy efficient Green Building, while 58% indicated that they would be willing to pay 2% extra.
+If these findings can be generalized, this would suggest that Indonesia's Green Building market has a large growth potential, with very strong demand for Green and potential willingness to pay which would more than cover the typical actual estimated additional cost of Green Building construction of 1-2% - 61% of residential occupier respondents and 60% of surveyed building experts in Indonesia cited the lack of knowledge of the benefits of certified Green Buildings as an obstacle for the development of the market, and 62% of surveyed building experts in Indonesia consider the additional perceived cost of Green Building construction as the main barrier.
 However, the findings suggest that this latter cost is substantially overestimated, particularly by stakeholders less familiar with Green Buildings.
 All this suggests that the information gap regarding the cost of Green Building construction in Indonesia is still very large, and that further knowledge dissemination efforts are needed to reduce it.